 What is a ‘Data Cap’ and how can I switch it on/off?

-Most Pay Monthly customers can turn their Data Cap on or off by editing the settings in their My Vodafone account.
+Most Pay Monthly customers can turn their Data Cap on or off by editing the settings in their online account.

 Alternatively, customers can request their Data Cap to be switched on/off in person at a Vodafone store or by calling the Vodafone phone number UK and speaking with their customer services team.

 I use Vodafone’s accessibility services – can I get help managing my account?

 Yes.
 You can use the ‘Protected Service Scheme’ to nominate a friend or family member to take care of your bill and account – simply get in contact with the Vodafone customer care UK team to make the request.